Kenneth Kaunda

 Kaunda was the first president of independent Zambia.
 In 1973, following tribal and inter-party violence, all political parties except UNIP were banned through an amendment of the constitution after the signing of the Choma Declaration.
 At the same time, Kaunda oversaw the acquisition of majority stakes in key foreign-owned companies.
 The 1973 oil crisis and a slump in export revenues put Zambia in a state of economic crisis.
-International pressure forced Kaunda to change the rules that had kept him in power.
+Unrest forced Kaunda to change the rules that had kept him in power.
 Multi-party elections took place in 1991, in which Frederick Chiluba, the leader of the Movement for Multi-Party Democracy, ousted Kaunda.

-He was briefly stripped of Zambian citizenship in 1999, but the decision was overturned the following year.
+He was briefly stripped of Zambian citizenship in 1998, but the decision was overturned two years later in 2000.

 Early life

 Kenneth Kaunda was born on 28 April 1924 at Lubwa Mission in Chinsali, then part of Northern Rhodesia, now Zambia, and was the youngest of eight children.
 His father, the Reverend David Kaunda, was an ordained Church of Scotland missionary and teacher, who had been born in Nyasaland (now Malawi) and had moved to Chinsali, to work at Lubwa Mission.
-His mother was also a teacher and was the first African woman to teach in colonial Northern Rhodesia.
+His mother, Helen Nyirenda Kaunda, was also a teacher and was the first African woman to teach in colonial Northern Rhodesia.
 They were both teachers among the Bemba ethnic group which is located in northern Zambia.
 His father died when Kenneth was a child.
 This is where Kenneth Kaunda received his education until the early 1940s.
 He later on followed in his parents' footsteps and became a teacher; first in Northern Rhodesia but then in the middle of the 1940s he moved to Tanganyika Territory (now part of Tanzania).
 He also worked in Southern Rhodesia.
 He attended Munali Training Centre in Lusaka between 1941 and 1943.
 Early in his career, he read the writings of Mahatma Gandhi that he said: "went straight to my heart."

 Kaunda was a teacher at the Upper Primary School and Boarding Master at Lubwa and then Headmaster at Lubwa from 1943 to 1945.
 For a time, he worked at the Salisbury and Bindura Mine.
 In early 1948, he became a teacher in Mufulira for the United Missions to the Copperbelt (UMCB).
 He was then assistant at an African Welfare Centre and Boarding Master of a Mine School in Mufulira.
 In this period, he was leading a Pathfinder Scout Group and was Choirmaster at a Church of Central Africa congregation.
 He was also Vice-Secretary of the Nchanga Branch of Congress.